 Those who had eyes to see and ears to hear understood that whenever Israel worshipped Jehovah they were protected from outside threats.
 It was only when they abandoned Him that they were left naked and vulnerable before their enemies, which were in plentiful supply.
 Hezekiah is a case in point.
-Once he has rededicated the temple, cleansed the priests, and have the people worshiping the Lord again, the hosts of Assyria lay siege to Jerusalem.
+Once he rededicated the temple, cleansed the priests, and had the people worshiping the Lord again, the hosts of Assyria laid siege to Jerusalem.

-The king of the Assyrians is Sennacherib, who has gone undefeated for decades in his conquests.
-He speaks abusively about Israel and their god.
-King Hezekiah makes all precautions to protect his people then he and Isaiah pray to the Lord for help.
-The Lord sends an angel into the camps of King Sennacherib and kills all his mighty men of valor, his leaders, and his chief captains in one night.
+The king of the Assyrians was Sennacherib, who had gone undefeated for decades in his conquests.
+He spoke abusively about Israel and their god.
+King Hezekiah took all precautions to protect his people then he and Isaiah prayed to the Lord for help.
+The Lord sent an angel into the camps of King Sennacherib and killed all his mighty men of valor, his leaders, and his chief captains in one night.
 The King retreated in shame, went home, and was murdered by his own family upon arrival.

 Part of King Hezekiah’s preparations to defend his people was to cap wells around the country side and to divert the main water source outside the city (the spring of Gihon) into the city by way of a tunnel called (cleverly enough) Hezekiah’s Tunnel.
 Without these changes Jerusalem would never have been able to hold out until the siege ended.
 They would have died of thirst.